 - If you’ve been standing all day, perhaps standing up in the tanning salon for 10-15 minutes is not something to look forward to.
 Those who are on their feet all day may welcome some relaxing lay-down time.
 It’s what you do on the beach!

-- Many people feel the results are more even in a stand-up bed.
+- Many people feel the results are more even in a stand-up bed, and you’re less likely to run into issues like your legs not tanning.
 UV light can reach the body in an even way from all angles.
 Another thing to consider is that this kind of bed won’t press in on pressure points.
 That is one thing to consider for certain before making a choice.

 - Stand-up beds do not usually have facial tanning units.
 Our face is more exposed to the sun than the rest of our body, so the skin on the face is more resistant to UV rays.
 In a lay-down bed, you have the option of turning the facial tanning unit on or off.
 In vertical booths, this is not possible.
 You can avoid UV light by covering your face with a piece of fabric, but it will not be the most convenient thing.